bramwelt/website/source/deployment-strategies.rst

 package can definitely still help, yet finding a better packaging solution is paramount for maintainable deployments.

 Tarballs
 --------

+It wasn't until interpreted languages like php, ruby, and python started being used primarily for web development, that people shifted towards git+ssh deployments.

 Tarballs have been the default way to distribute software for quite some time.
 Though they don't have any unified structure, they can include all